My son told me I whistle off-key.

 There have been some times when I’ve managed to get my mind and body in the right sort of way to record some original tracks.
 Some are more mixes of audio samples.

 These tracks are hosted on Soundcloud and will open up in a new window (or the Soundcloud app on a mobile device).
+Some may open on this site if I created a post.

 I’m really a novice.